 Science suggests women’s intuition is a product of evolution.
 Females with a strong ability to understand and predict the needs of their offspring and mates thrive over females with inferior senses.

-Previous generations were often expected to be seen but not heard.
-Because of this, they developed a deep sense of observation by becoming hyper-sensitive to the feelings and nonverbal cues of others.
+In many societies, previous generations of women were often expected to be seen but not heard.
+This cultural conditioning led women to develop a heightened sense of observation, becoming hyper-sensitive to the feelings and nonverbal cues of others.

 Women may exhibit more intuition, empathy, collaboration, self-control, and appropriate concern because of increased blood flow in the brain.
 Or as Dr. Daniel Amen, Founder of the Amen Clinics, put it: